SkillsFundingAgency/das-earlyconnect-jobs/README.md

 A collection of functions, API’s and micro-site that supports a triage form where users can enter their details and get sent

+When survey data is sent to the LEP platform that has matched the postcode in the survey, a representative of the LEP will contact the student and fill in details about the candidate.
+On a weekly basis this data is sent to DfE via an email with the data attached in CSV format

+This file is received by a member of the team and copied over to azure blob storage.
+The process of copying this file to blob storage fires an event which kicks off the ImportStudentFeedback webjob.
+This job will store the csv into a data table in SQL Server

 ## 🚀 Installation

 ### Pre-Requisites